Lakshadeep/lakshadeep.github.io/_pages/about.md

 ---

 Hi, I am Lakshadeep.
 I like working with mobile robots.
 Currently, I am pursuing my PhD at [SDU robotics](https://www.sdu.dk/en/forskning/sdurobotics), Faculty of Engineering, University of Southern Denmark.
 I work at the intersection of vision, motion and interaction for mobile robots.
-My research is focused on unifying the fields of navigation and manipulation on mobile manipulator robots.
+From the application point of view, my research is focused on unifying the fields of navigation and manipulation on mobile manipulator robots.
+On the scientific front, I investigate and develop methods for estimating uncertainties in the state estimates required by the mobile robots for grasping tasks.

 <!-- Getting started